janhiong/janhiong/README.md

 ## 🙋🏻‍♀️ Hi there, I'm Janhi [she/hers/her]

 👀 I'm a student studying Data Science at Drexel University.
 After my second year as a Economics student at the Gettysburg College, I decided to change my major to Computer Science and move to Philadelphia.
+Currently, I'm working as Undergraduate Research Assistant with Professor Shadi at Drexel University and Data Analyst Intern at Panasonic.

 🌱 In my spare time I like volunteering and cooking.

 ## 💞️ In the past I've worked at ...
-- Data ScienceAnalyst Intern @Chase Cost Management (July - December 2024)
+- Data Science Analyst Intern @Chase Cost Management (July - December 2024)
 - Data Science Analyst Intern @FPT Software Corporation (May - July 2024)
 - Data Analyst Intern @Gettysburg College (February - August 2024)
 - Leadership Mentor @Garthwait Leadership Center (January 2022 - May 2024)